WenhaoLi666/Template.github.io/_pages/cv.md

 {% include base_path %}

+More information about me can be found in my CV. [here] (/files/WenhaoLi_CV_Postdoc.pdf)

 Education
 ======
 * B.Eng. in Control Science and Engineering, Zhejiang University, 2016
 * Ph.D in Management Sciences, College of Business, City University of Hong Kong, 2021
+ * Supervisors: Prof. Zhankun Sun and Prof. Jeff Hong

 Work experience
 ======